Default pension investments

 Working towards retirement

-Nowadays many plans choose what is known as a ‘lifestyle strategy’ or ‘working life strategy’ as their default.
-This means that during the early years of your working life, we invest your money in a way that has the potential for long-term growth.
+Investing in the default means that during the early years of your working life, we invest your money in a way that has the potential for long-term growth.
 When you’re closer to retirement, we aim to preserve the value of your savings by gradually moving your money into more cautious investments.
 With this type of strategy, all the changes to your investments happen automatically – you don’t need to do anything.

 Reviewing your pension